anodyne/nova/docs/developers/controller_actions.md

 The `_data` object can accept 3 special properties to be used in specific situations.

-<p class="alert alert-info">These 3 special properties will only be used in the event that there isn't content coming out of the database.
-If there's content in the database for that page, it will always be used instead of what's set in these properties.</p>
+<p class="alert alert-info">These 3 special properties will always be used if they've been populated with data, even if that page has content coming out of the database.</p>

-__title__: Setting a title property on the `_data` object lets you manually set the title of the page in the event there isn't a page title coming out of the database.
+__title__: Setting a title property on the `_data` object lets you manually set the title of the page.
 This should be a simple string and will display in the browser's title bar and the open tab.

 <pre>$this->_data->title = 'Test Page';</pre>

-__header__: Setting a header property on the `_data` object lets you manually set the header of the page in the event there isn't a header coming out of the database.
+__header__: Setting a header property on the `_data` object lets you manually set the header of the page.
 This should be a simple string and will display above the content of the page.

 <pre>$this->_data->header = 'Testing 1 ...
 2 ...
 3';</pre>

-__message__: Setting a message property on the `_data` object lets you manually set the message of the page in the event there isn't a message coming out of the database.
+__message__: Setting a message property on the `_data` object lets you manually set the message of the page.
 This should be text and will display below the header and above the rest of the content of the page.

 <pre>$this->_data->message = "This is the intro text that will be shown on the page before the rest of the content.";</pre>